• Skip to primary navigation

 With the other model that I’m thinking about upgrading to (028 Triman), I believe that one requires purchasing the arm separate.
 They definitely are spendy, so I’m putting off having to get a new one for as long as I can!
 LOL

-5. MOllie says
+MOllie

 This is SO freaking helpful!
 I am currently struggling to build my own at home mini “studio” for blogging and have been so frustrated because I don’t even know where to start.
 Thank you!!